 North Central College Department of Campus Safety prepares this annual report in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
 This report is prepared in cooperation with the Naperville Police Department and with local law enforcement agencies surrounding our non-Naperville owned, leased or rented properties (i.e. The Flats at East West University housing in Chicago, IL; classes held at high schools in Downers Grove, IL and Lemont, IL; and College-owned property in Dixon, IL).
 Campus Safety also seeks collaboration with the Office of Residence Life, Center for Global Education, the Office of Student Affairs, the Health Education Coordinator and Campus Advocate, and the Title IX Coordinator when compiling data for this report.
+This report includes information for the calendar years 2018, 2017 and 2016.

-Campus crime, arrest, and referral statistics include those reported to Campus Safety, to designated campus officials (including deans, directors, department heads, coaches, human resources and advisors to student organizations), and local law enforcement agencies.
+Campus crime, arrest, and referral statistics include those reported to Campus Safety, to designated campus officials (including deans, directors, coaches, human resources and advisors to student organizations), and local law enforcement agencies.
 Campus crime statistics also include aggregate data provided by the College's Health Education Coordinator and Campus Advocate.
 The person in this role serves as a confidential resource and campus advocate for victims of sexual misconduct, including sexual assault, sexual harassment, dating/domestic violence, and stalking.
-As such, the Health Education Coordinator and Campus Safety to ensure it is included in annual crime statistics.
-Because this information is not directly reported to the Department of Campus Safety and is only reported in aggregate form, it is not typically included in the Daily Crime Log.
+As such, the Health Education Coordinator and Campus Advocate reports aggregate data to the College's Title IX Coordinator who shares this data with Campus Safety to ensure it is included in annual crime statistics.